-Freight Bill Payment
+Freight Bill Audit and Payment

 AuditPay® is ideal for all shippers or consignees and utilizes a comprehensive rates database, along with our FreitRater® pricing engine, to support your companies' shipment activity.
 With AuditPay®, our team of professionals works closely with you and uses your freight invoices and bills of lading, incorporating your company's specific requirements to ensure proper audit and payment processing.